UoAEngineeringRevue/engrevue-website/README.md

 ### Long-term future
 * **History** page: detailed historical timeline of the creation of the Revue and its changes from 2008 to today
 * Mailing list to contact potential patrons with promotional material and ticket sales information (subject to any potential cost/data privacy issues)
+* Sign-up page for Univeristy of Auckland Engineering students who want to get involved

 ## Authors